-4.1 All tree maintenance operations performed on public property shall be carried out by town staff, or a contractor acting for the Corporation of the Town of Pelham.

-4.2 All tree maintenance work shall be carried-out by trained persons in accordance to the Ontario Occupational Health and Safety Act and Regulations, as well as established Town of Pelham Public Works Operating Procedures.

-4.3 All costs incurred as a result of intentionally causing injury or removal of Municipal boulevard trees shall be recovered as outlined in the schedule of Fees and Charges under By-law 37-28(2016).

-4.4 Tree removal, replacement or pruning required by a property owner for reasons which are to their benefit only, shall be at the property owner's expense, upon approval from the Director of Public Works or designate.

-4.5 Tree removal, replacement, or pruning required for the installation of a new entrance, modification of an existing entrance, and/or utility servicing, shall be at the property owner's expense, upon approval from the Director of Public Works or designate.

-4.6 The Director of Public Works or designate may require an ISA Basic Tree Risk Assessment be completed prior to the removal, or pruning of a public tree for the purposes of new entrance installation, modification of an existing entrance and/or utility servicing, at the property owner's expense.
+- 4.1 All tree maintenance operations performed on public property shall be carried out by appropriately qualified town staff, or contractors acting for the Corporation of the Town of Pelham. - 4.2 All tree maintenance work shall be carried-out by trained persons in accordance to the Ontario Occupational Health and Safety Act and Regulations, as well as established Town of Pelham Public Works Operating Procedures. - 4.3 All costs incurred as a result of intentionally causing injury or removal of Municipal boulevard trees shall be recovered as outlined in the schedule of Fees and Charges under By-law 37-28(2016). - 4.4 Tree removal, replacement or pruning required by a property owner for reasons which are to their benefit only, shall be at the property owner's expense, upon approval from the Director of Public Works or designate and shall be in keeping with the Tree Maintenance Policy. - 4.5 Tree removal, replacement, or pruning required for the installation of a new entrance, modification of an existing entrance, and/or utility servicing, shall be at the property owner's expense, upon approval from the Director of Public Works or designate. - 4.6 The Director of Public Works or designate may require an ISA Basic Tree Risk Assessment be completed prior to the removal, or pruning of a public tree for the purposes of new entrance installation, modification of an existing entrance and/or utility servicing, at the property owner's expense.

+4.7 Staff will prepare an annual report to Council outlining the results of the Tree Maintenance program including, but not limited to, the status of tree works and pruning programs, tree removals, tree planting, opportunities and emerging issues.